 What to Expect

-Lymphedema may start 6- 8 weeks after surgery or after radiation treatment for cancer.
+Lymphedema may start 6 to 8 weeks after surgery or after radiation treatment for cancer.

 It can also start very slowly after your cancer treatment is over.
-You may not notice symptoms until 18- 24 months after treatment.
+You may not notice symptoms for 18 to 24 months after treatment.
 Sometimes it can take years to develop.

-Use your arm with lymphedema for everyday activities, such as combing your hair, bathing, dressing, and eating.
-But, be careful not to overwork your arm or leg.
+Use your arm that has lymphedema for everyday activities, such as combing your hair, bathing, dressing, and eating.
 Rest this arm above the level of your heart 2 or 3 times a day while you are lying down.

 - Stay lying down for 45 minutes.

 - Rest your arm on pillows to keep it raised.

 - Open and close your hand 15 to 25 times while you are lying down.

 Taking Care of Your Skin